LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 ## Exploiting the remote server

-The mapping of the server was different and i figured out immediately that the page below the FS page was the first page (page in position 0).
-Thus, i just remove the initial part which allocates the pages.
+The mapping of the server was different and I figured out immediately that the page below the FS page was the first page (page in position 0).
+Thus, I just removed the initial part which allocates the pages.

 ## Flag

 `fb{s4fe_4nd_50und_fr0m_5ma5hing}`

-Note: i wrote it in 2 hours without reviewing it.
-Don't judge my english!